 Kafka was originally used to ingest event data (like logins and unique page views) from a website at low latency.
 Today, Apache Kafka is used for a variety of functions to communicate much of the messaging and real-time information we see on the platform today.

-Lastly, OptioPay uses Aiven for Kafka, PostgreSQL and Elasticsearch to streamline stateful service operation and migration, and deploy on Microsoft Azure Germany: the only cloud they're allowed to store and process personal data in.
+Lastly, OptioPay uses Aiven for Apache Kafka, PostgreSQL and OpenSearch to streamline stateful service operation and migration, and deploy on Microsoft Azure Germany: the only cloud they're allowed to store and process personal data in.
 With Aiven's cloud flexibility and management, OptioPay spends less time on ops, while remaining PSD2 and GDPR compliant.

 Apache Kafka does many things to make it more efficient and scalable over other publish-subscribe message implementations.
 For example, Kafka keeps no indices of the messages its topics contain, even when those topics are distributed across partitions.